Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      This is optional and is useful for when @c "origin" is interpreted at runtime.\n For example, if @c origin is @c "last-row" and @c offset is @c -1, then this will result in the second-to-last row.

+A position can also be a number if not needing to use the @ "origin"/"offset" features.

 ## Pen {#pen-properties}
 Properties for pens: